juliehutchinson001/javascript_practice/notes/js_dom_notes.md

 </script>
 ```

-This removes the paragraph with __id="p1"__ from the page.

-An alternative way of achieving the same result would be the use of the __parentNode__ property to get the parent of the element we want to remove:
+>- This removes the paragraph with `id="p1"` from the page.
+An alternative way of achieving the same result would be the use of the `parentNode` property to get the parent of the element we want to remove:

 ```javascript